wolfgangasdf/iqp-book/se-qho.md

 Exercise: show that $[a_-,a_+]=1$
 :::

-Up to now, this was just rewriting the Schrodinger equation, now we will see that the ladder operators allow us to find the solutions.
+This is great!
+We have a Schrödinger equation that depends in a very simple form on operators, this must be useful.
+Now we will see that the ladder operators allow us to find the solutions.

 `[slide]`